rsksmart/devportal-1.0/README.md

 - Test the build output to ensure that the following common errors are fixed
   - Hyperlinks to anchors by ID attribute are correct
   - Referenced image files are also copied

+### Links

+1. When adding links, prefer absolute links - e.g. links beginning with `/`,
+   over relative links - e.g. links beginning with `./` or `../`
+1. Run `rake test_html_proofer` to identify any broken links - this includes both links to other pages within devportal, and links to anchor references within devportal pages, however does not include links to external pages (not within devportal).

 ### Findability